Heather's Homemade Protein Shakes

 Los Cinco Soles – Vanilla Extract

 Pre-made Protein Shakes: I do NOT like using pre-made shakes; but sometimes I’m traveling and it is not conducive to make my own.
 Pre-made shakes are both more expensive and also contain many unnecessary additives including Carrageenan (now found in a LOT of products, particularly dairy; so watch your labels).
 Carrageenan is a thickener and is now thought to be cancer promoting in large quantities.
 Although I rarely use them, I do have my favorite: Premier Protein.
 Particularly the chocolate, but oddly enough the apple oatmeal is pretty tasty.
-If you like peach milkshakes, the peach isn’t too bad but it is WAY too sweet for my “keto-sensitive-tastebuds” liking.
+If you like peach milkshakes, the peach isn’t too bad but it is WAY too sweet for my “keto-sensitive-tastebuds”.
 Cases at Costco are the cheapest way to pick these up and they run sales on them often.

 SOME WHEY PROTEIN BASICS: